Robustness Analysis on Foundational Segmentation Models: Experiments and Results

 \subsection{Datasets}

-We use two segmentation benchmark datasets for our experiments, including COCO Panoptic \cite{coco} and ADE20K \cite{ade20k}. \textbf{COCO} dataset has 80 ``things'' categories and 53 ``stuff'' categories. \textbf{ADE20K} has 100 ``things'' and 50 ``stuff'' categories.
-For each dataset, we perturb an image with each of the 17 corruptions and 5 severities, resulting in 425,000 images for the \textbf{COCO-P} dataset and 170,000 images for the \textbf{ADE20K-P}.
+We use two segmentation benchmark datasets for our experiments: MS COCO Panoptic \cite{coco} and ADE20K \cite{ade20k}.
+MS COCO dataset has 80 ``things'' categories and 53 ``stuff'' categories.
+ADE20K has 100 ``things'' and 50 ``stuff'' categories.
+For each dataset, we perturb an image with each of the 17 corruptions and 5 severities, resulting in 425,000 images for the \textbf{MS COCO-P} dataset and 170,000 images for the \textbf{ADE20K-P}.